vnau/go-tdlib/README.md

 ## Installation

-First of all you need to clone the Tdlib repo and build it:
+First of all you need to clone the TDlib repo and build it:
 ```bash
 git clone git@github.com:tdlib/td.git
 cd td